vboyev-MSFT/defender-docs/exposure-management/Qualys-data-connector.md

 ### Not seeing my assets or the vulnerabilities reported by Qualys in the ingested data

-See [Retrieved Qualys data](#retrieved-qualys-data) for a description of the expected data to be retrieved by the Qualys connector.
+See [Retrieved Qualys data](#retrieved-qualys-data) for a description of the  data expected to be retrieved by the Qualys connector.
-If there is still missing data, please contact Support.
+If there's still missing data, please contact Support.

 ### Configure Qualys allowed IPs to enable Exposure Management connectors to access Qualys